Samadhi (shrine)

-In Hinduism and Sikhism, a samadhi (samādhi) or samadhi mandir is a temple, shrine, or memorial commemorating the dead (similar to a tomb or mausoleum), which may or may not contain the body of the deceased.
+In Hinduism, Sikhism, and Sufism a samadhi (samādhi) or samadhi mandir is a temple, shrine, or memorial commemorating the dead (similar to a tomb or mausoleum), which may or may not contain the body of the deceased.
 Samadhi sites are often built in this way to honour people regarded as saints or gurus in Hindu religious traditions, wherein such souls are said to have passed into mahāsamādhi, or were already in samadhi (a state of meditative consciousness) at the time of death.

 In Sikhism, the term "samadhi" is used for the mausoleums of eminent figures, both religious and political.
 Examples include the Samadhi of Ranjit Singh in Lahore, and that of Maharaja Sher Singh near Lahore.
 Hindu equivalents are usually called chatri, although those for Maratha Empire figures also often use "samadhi".
 The forms of structure called "samadhi" vary greatly.
 The word is sometimes used for a memorial stele, also called paliya, a type of hero stone once common in parts of Gujarat and Sindh.
 It may be used for small memorial buildings such as open chatri, often placed around a temple.
+In Punjab, samadhis are also known as marhī.

 The tradition of India is cremation for most Hindu people at the time of death, while samadhi is generally reserved for very advanced souls, such as yogis and saints, who have already been "purified by the fire of yoga" or who are believed to have been in the state of samadhi at the time of death.
 Samadhi usually involves inhumation rather than cremation.

 Examples

-One of the popular site of pilgrimage in India is the town of Alandi in the state of Maharashtra where the 13th century Varkari saint Dnyaneshwar took Sanjivan Samadhi or entombed himself in the state of Samadhi.
+One of the popular site of pilgrimage in India is the town of Alandi in the state of Maharashtra where the 13th century Varkari saint Dnyaneshwar took Sanjivan Samadhi, or entombed himself in the state of Samadhi.
 His devotees believe that he is still alive.